 During the month of December to January, the temperature near the foothills can dip as low as -15 degrees Celsius as the average temperature hovers around 3 to 4 degrees.
 The summers are mostly moderate and the temperature averages at around 15 degrees.

-Ideally all Kailash mountain tours specially the ones for Lake Mansarovar are taken during the summers and December to April tends to be an off season as most things are closed.
+Ideally, all Kailash mountain tours especially the ones for Lake Mansarovar are taken during the summers and December to April tends to be an offseason as most things are closed.

 The Kailash parikrama

 Now that we have an insight about how holy this mountain is and despite the truly difficult trekking, how innumerable people line up for the sake of offering a parikrama to this holy range, let us discuss deeper.

 As per the books of mythology, it is believed that doing a complete parikrama of the Mount Kailash, a person can get rid of a lifetime of sins.
 Not just the Hindu mythology, even the Buddhists believe in this ideology.
 While the Hindus perform a clockwise parikrama, the Bon (Tibetan Buddhist) follows the anticlockwise pattern.
 It is believed that doing a parikrama helps you undergo a cycle of life and subsequent rebirth as well.

 Most tours involving the Mount Kailash parikrama tends to last for three days.
 However, based on your speed and the number of parikramas you want to do, it might even entail longer.
 Owing to unfavorable weather circumstances and difficulties; most people take up these tours in groups with guides to help you battle the toughest of times.